 The student presenting the research must be the senior author of the abstract.

 - Maximum of 250 words for submitted abstracts.

 - Within the attached word document that includes your submitted abstract, use the following formatting guidelines:

 2. Upon submitting your project for review, your research advisor will be emailed a copy for approval.
-Advisors are asked to approve submissions by Friday, February 19, 2016 using the Campus Connection link emailed to them.
+Advisors are asked to approve submissions using the Campus Connection link emailed to them.

 Not required of OU-Tulsa participants.